ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 **NOTE:** We do not have the code that were used to calculate the NIST PSCR specific metrics.
 We only received the final agreggated results.

+  - `marginal_utility.R` is the R script to calculate the marginal distances based on p-values.
+  - `pmse_CART_utility.R` is the R script to estimate pmse and null pmse using CART models.
+  - `radarchart_function.R` is the R script “Really Useful Synthetic Data - A Framework to Evaluate the Quality of Differentially Private Synthetic Data” to generate the radarcharts.
+  - `regression_utility.R` is the R script to calculate the mean and median standardized coefficient difference and confidence interval overlap for all regression coefficients.
   - `specks.R` is the R script to calculate the SPECKS metric.

 ### data Directory